 Writing your own mission statement

-Whether you’re a startup still determining your purpose and potential, or an established company considering refreshing your mission statement or changing it entirely, WeWork provides workspace, support, and community to help you grow your impact and fulfill your mission in the years to come.
+Whether you’re just starting a business and still determining your purpose and potential, or an established company considering refreshing your mission statement or changing it entirely, WeWork provides workspace, support, and community to help you grow your impact and fulfill your mission in the years to come.

 With the necessary elements for writing a mission statement in mind, encapsulating the reason your company exists, and why you do what you do, should feel a little less daunting.
 This is an opportunity to bring fresh employees, new customers, and excited shareholders on board—people who are invested in your company and its future.